 What piece do you love the most?

-Annie the trolley chair (right) was my first design so i have a soft spot for her
+Annie the trolley chair was my first design so I have a soft spot for her

 So, where's your hunting ground for materials?

-For individual pieces, I love a good old-fashioned scrap yards.
-Our more key pieces are now sourced through suppliers
+For individual pieces, I love a good old-fashioned scrap yard.
+Our more key pieces are now sourced through suppliers.

 How did the backing of Dragons Theo Paphitis and Deborah Meaden benefit your business?